Welcome to the home page for the Teaneck Environmental Commission. We welcome your questions, comments, inquiries and suggestions.

 - shop second hand stores, Craigslist, freecycle, etc. before buying new

-(for those trying to incorporate Zero Waste principles into all aspects of their lives)
+ADVANCED (for those trying to incorporate Zero Waste principles into all aspects of their lives)

 - leave grass clippings on your lawn or sow no-mow lawn, use fallen leaves and branches as mulch around plantings